bazzline/php_component_requirement/README.md

 # Version History

 * [next](https://github.com/stevleibelt/php_component_requirement)
+    * Investigate if we can use gherkin to create requirements
+    * add stack trace for retrieving the first isMet-Item that returns false
     * add trigger to run through all isMet-Items and add all fails to the stack trace
-    * add stack trace for retrieving the first isMet-Item that returns false
 * [1.1.0](https://github.com/stevleibelt/php_component_requirement/tree/1.1.0)
     * added example WithDisabledCondition
     * added example WithDisabledItem